radumarg/lambdaQ/doc/development-plan.md

 What lambdaQ will bring to the table differently from other languages like QML [13], QCL [25], Quipper [9], QWire [14], Silq [10] funQ [15, 27] or Q [29] is a new semantics.
 The language will be practical rather than another theoretical language designed for the study of formal semantics of quantum computation.
 Programs will be compiled into the following two quantum intermediate representations code formats:

-- The LLVM Quantum Intermediate Representation (QIR) [5] supported by Microsoft, Quantum Circuits Inc., Quantinuum, Rigetti and others.
+- The LLVM Quantum Intermediate Representation (QIR) [5] which is supported by Microsoft, Quantum Circuits Inc., Quantinuum, Rigetti and others.
 - OpenQASM3 [11] supported by IBM which is regarded both as a high and a low-level Intermediate Representation (IR).

 Note: it looks like IBM will also use LLVM in their software stack but details have not been yet made public.